coding-laura/coding-laura.github.io/about.md

 *And yup, the title is a play on words for Ready Player One.
 Great adventure book if you're looking for a recommendation.*

 If you like my blog, feel free to give me a shout on twitter [@prettymeetswrld](https://twitter.com/prettymeetswrld).
+Or connect with me on [LinkedIn](https://www.linkedin.com/in/alonso2010/)